mumoshu/docker-squid-gem-proxy/README.md

-squid
+squid-gem-proxy
 =====

-Run squid as a caching proxy in a docker container:
+Run squid as a reverse proxy to http://rubygems.org in a docker container:

     docker pull mumoshu/squid-gem-proxy